|Aug. 30, 2017 - WNPR

 North Korea: Everything You Need to Know about the Nuclear Crisis that has Got the World on Edge

 Howard Stoffer, associate professor of national security, comments on the nuclear crisis and how the United States is focused on ending North Korea’s nuclear testing.

 Amid Army Ban, New Haven Team Presents Forensic Access of Chinese-made Drones

 The University of New Haven’s Cyber Forensics Lab developed a new program, Drone Open source Parser, to access the DJI Phantom III drone to retrieve GPS locations, flight times, battery power, and other information.
 The team presented the program at the recent 17th annual DFRWS Digital Forensics Research Conference in Austin, Texas.

 LGBT Movie Poster History: Preserving the Fossil Record

-Wes Davis, adjunct professor in English and film, writes in this national magazine about his recent exhibition at the University of New Haven’s Seton Gallery last spring.
+Wes Davis, adjunct faculty in English and film, writes in this national magazine about his recent exhibition at the University of New Haven’s Seton Gallery last spring.

 |Aug.
 6, 2017 - Hartford Courant

 Susan Campbell: We Are The Other White Evangelicals

 Susan Campbell, distinguished lecturer in communications, comments in her regular column on the political force that white evangelicals have become, how they are all different, and how their faith will continue to fight social injustices.